-Per the authorizing statute above (34 U.S.C.
-10651; Public Law 116-260, 134 Stat.
-1182, 1259), The Connect and Protect: Law Enforcement Behavioral Health Response Program grant requires a two-phase process consisting of planning and implementation activities.
-Grantees will develop a coordinated approach to implementing or enhancing a response and services for individuals with MI and CMISA who have come into contact with the criminal justice system.
+Per the authorizing statute, the JMHCP grant requires a two-phase process consisting of planning and implementation activities during which grantees will develop a coordinated approach to implementing or enhancing services for individuals with MI and CMISA involved in the justice system.
+Applicants must submit one application that proposes detailed activities for both a planning phase and an implementation phase.

-The planning phase is up to 12 months during which the grantee will have access to \$100,000 in award funds to complete it.
-The implementation phase will begin once the grantee has met the requirements of the planning phase, to include completion of the required "Planning and Implementation Guide," and will continue for the remaining time of the grant.

-Applicants must demonstrate that at least one public safety agency and one mental health agency will participate in the administration of the program by describing their established roles and responsibilities in an attached MOU.
+The planning phase is up to 12 months during which the recipient will have access to only \$100,000 in award funds for completion of this phase.
+The implementation phase will begin once the grantee has met the requirements of the planning phase, to include the recipient's completion and BJA's approval of a required "Planning and Implementation Guide," and will continue for the remaining time of the grant.
+Applicants must demonstrate that at least one criminal justice agency and one mental health agency will participate in the administration of the program, through established roles and responsibilities described in an attached MOU.